smccarthy-ie/smccarthy-ie.github.io/README.md

-# test repository
+# ownCloud quickstart repository
-This is a test repo
+This repo contains the markdown source files for the ownCloud quickstart.